St. Petersburg Child Sexual Abuse Lawyer

 • Poor school performance

-Our attorneys will take all precautions to safeguard your child's mental health during the trial.
-We can provide legal counsel on all matters related to the case.
-Call Dolman Law Group now to speak to our staff handling Florida sex abuse cases.
+At Dolman Law Group, we understand the sensitivity of child sexual abuse cases.
+Our attorneys will take all precautions to safeguard your child's mental health during the legal process.
+We are here to provide legal counsel on all matters related to the abuse.
+Call Dolman Law Group now at (727) 472-3909 or fill out our online contact form to speak with a caring legal professional who can explain more about Florida sex abuse cases.

 St Petersburg Office